andyruddh/main-folio/_pages/hobbies.md

 horizontal: false
 ---

 I produce electronic music under the alias [Andy-Ruddh](https://soundcloud.com/andyruddh) and my sounds consist of raw and hypnotic techno.
-My music has been supported by **Richie Hawtin**, a pioneer of this genre.
-My label-debut EP reached its highest ranking of **#31** on the Beatport Global Techno charts in February 2023.
+My music has been supported by pioneers of this genre such as **Richie Hawtin, P.E.A.R.L., Oliver Rosemann**, etc. My label-debut EP reached its highest ranking of **#31** on the Beatport Global Techno charts in February 2023.

 I was previously a junior tennis player in the Indian and Asian circuits.